 - Let cream cheese come to room temperature.1 8-ounce package cream cheese

-- Add butter or bacon grease to a Dutch oven and bring to medium heat.2 tablespoons butter or bacon grease
+- Add butter or bacon grease to a Dutch oven and bring to medium heat.2 tablespoons butter

 - Cook onions for 4-5 minutes, stirring frequently.1 medium white or yellow onion